PontusHovb/Option-Pricing/readme.md

 ## Trading Strategies
 In this notebook a few of the most popular option trading strategies are implemented (Long Straddle, Covered Call, Bear Put Spread, Long Call Butterfly Spead) showing their respective payoff-functions.

+## Realized Volatility
+In the simplest version of option pricing for traded stocks realized volatility is used as an estimate for future volatility.
+Here, convergence of pricing in binomial model to Black-Scholes is shown.